Flower Travellin' Band: History

 The band was initially started as a side-project by Yuya Uchida when he returned to Japan after visiting his friend John Lennon in England in the mid-1960s, where he was introduced to various upcoming artists such as Cream and Jimi Hendrix.
 Yuya wanted to introduce a similar sound to the Japanese, and formed the "Flowers" as a cover band with various group sounds musicians, and two vocalists; male singer Hiroshi Chiba and female singer Remi Aso.
 They released the album Challenge! in 1968, featuring covers of songs by Jimi Hendrix, Cream, Jefferson Airplane and Big Brother and the Holding Company, in addition to an original song.
 The cover caused a stir in the Japanese media as it depicted each member posing naked.

-In 1969, after the release of the album; Remi Aso and guitarist Katsuhiko Kobayashi relocated to the United States.
+In 1969, after the release of the album, Remi Aso and guitarist Katsuhiko Kobayashi relocated to the United States.
 Yuya dropped all the remaining members, except drummer George Wada, recruited guitarist Hideki Ishima and vocalist Joe Yamanaka from the blues group Mystic Morning and bassist Jun Kobayashi, and formed the Flower Travellin' Band as a band that would appeal to international audiences.
 Their first releases were backing jazz trumpeter Terumasa Hino on the single "Crash" followed by the mini-album Anywhere in 1970, made to emulate the Flowers' release by means of cover songs and a nude photo on the album's front.

 At Expo '70, members of Canadian rock band Lighthouse saw Flower Travellin' Band perform, liked what they saw and suggested they go to Canada.
 The group quickly recorded their first album of original material, Satori released in 1971, to have something to bring with them.
 In December 1970, they relocated to Toronto where they performed with Dr. John and Emerson, Lake & Palmer.
-In 1971 they performed four large concerts with Lighthouse at Ontario Place.
-While in Toronto they recorded their second original album Made in Japan and were approached by GRT Records.
+In June 1971 they performed a large concert with Lighthouse at Ontario Place, which drew over 9000 people.
+The Flower Travellin' Band performed prior to Lighthouse, and drew a standing ovation for their set, plus a call for an encore.
+That year, they had several other concerts, for example, one in Toronto's Stanley Park Stadium, and another in Hamilton, Ontario, While in Toronto they recorded their second original album Made in Japan and were approached by GRT Records.